 Easter Sunday will soon be upon us and traditionally Lamb is the meat served for the big Sunday roast.
-Well that is exactly what I am going to give you here today, albeit with a few tweaks to ensure you have the very best Redcurrant Jelly Glazed Roast Lamb Leg as your table centre piece.
+And that is exactly what I am going to give you here today, albeit with a few tweaks to ensure you have the very best Redcurrant Jelly Glazed Roast Lamb Leg as your table centre piece.

-To ensure a great roast I turned to my favourite Organic meat supplier Graig Farm Organics.
+So to ensure a great roast I turned to my favourite Organic meat supplier Graig Farm Organics.

 British organic meat roasted in a British manufactured roaster!